-- Fully observe the rules of the Safety Policy of GeMech Ltd - Report all Safety hazards noticed on site or malfunction of any item of equipment, tool or plant immediately to their Manager - Maintain all tools and equipment in good condition and report any defects to their Manager immediately as they occur - Conform to all written or verbal instructions given to them to ensure their personal safety and the safety of others and carry out their duties according to the information, instruction and training they have received - Be appropriately dressed for their particular working environment - Not operate any equipment that they are not authorized to use or carry out any work operation that they are not trained for - Use personal protective equipment allocated to them according to the instructions and training provided - Co-operate with their employer, making sure they get proper training and they understand and follow the company's health and safety policies and procedures - Not interfere with or misuse anything that's been provided for their health, safety or welfare - Conduct themselves in an orderly manner in the workplace and refrain from any form of horseplay - Avoid any improvisation of any form which could create an unnecessary risk to their personal safety and to the safety of others - Report all accidents/incidents and near misses to their Manager whether injury is sustained or not - Attend any training designed to further the needs of Health and Safety - Become acquainted with all processes, materials and substances used in connection with their work - Become aware of the fire evacuation procedure and the position of fire alarms and fire equipment (this provision applies equally whilst on construction sites or working on client's or customer's premises) - In liaison with their immediate Supervisor, ensure that all reasonable steps are taken to protect the general public against any hazards which may be created by the site or workplace activities - Not partake in drinking alcohol or the taking of drugs whilst at work - Notify their supervisor if they are taking medication legitimately prescribed by a doctor when it could adversely affect their performance, e.g. cause drowsiness - Ensure that no pets of any description whatsoever be allowed in the confines of the contract
+- Fully observe the rules of the Safety Policy of GeMech Foundations Ltd - Report all Safety hazards noticed on site or malfunction of any item of equipment, tool or plant immediately to their Manager - Maintain all tools and equipment in good condition and report any defects to their Manager immediately as they occur - Conform to all written or verbal instructions given to them to ensure their personal safety and the safety of others and carry out their duties according to the information, instruction and training they have received - Be appropriately dressed for their particular working environment - Not operate any equipment that they are not authorized to use or carry out any work operation that they are not trained for - Use personal protective equipment allocated to them according to the instructions and training provided - Co-operate with their employer, making sure they get proper training and they understand and follow the company's health and safety policies and procedures - Not interfere with or misuse anything that's been provided for their health, safety or welfare - Conduct themselves in an orderly manner in the workplace and refrain from any form of horseplay - Avoid any improvisation of any form which could create an unnecessary risk to their personal safety and to the safety of others - Report all accidents/incidents and near misses to their Manager whether injury is sustained or not - Attend any training designed to further the needs of Health and Safety - Become acquainted with all processes, materials and substances used in connection with their work - Become aware of the fire evacuation procedure and the position of fire alarms and fire equipment (this provision applies equally whilst on construction sites or working on client's or customer's premises) - In liaison with their immediate Supervisor, ensure that all reasonable steps are taken to protect the general public against any hazards which may be created by the site or workplace activities - Not partake in drinking alcohol or the taking of drugs which might affect safefy in the work place - GeMech drugs and alcohol policy to be adhered to at all times.
+Notify their supervisor if they are taking medication legitimately prescribed by a doctor when it could adversely affect their performance, e.g. cause drowsiness